Explore 20 journal writing topics that can help you start a healthy journaling habit.

 2. Who Is Your Best Friend?

 A best friend is someone who makes us a little bit of who we are as a person, so writing about your best friend is a great journal idea.
-Your best friend may be a family member, neighbor, someone from work or church, someone you met in high school or college, or a good friend life sent you in another way.
+Your best friend may be a family member, neighbor, someone from work or church, or someone you met in high school or college.

 3. What Is Your Culture, and How Does It Make You Feel?